|

 In twelve minutes and thirty-two seconds I was in the parking lot of

-Varon Publishers, Inc. I made a beeline for the main lobby.
-As my jeep
+Varon Publishers, Inc. As my jeep

 neared the front of the building I jumped the small speed bump and

-honeymoon.
+Niagara Falls honeymoon.

-female) stared at me for a split second, then dove for cover underneath
+A pudgy little security guard stared at me for a split second, then dove

-the reception desk.
-I had no quarrel with security.
-The sound of
+for cover underneath the reception desk.
+I had no quarrel with

-muffled shouts and gasps wafted from unseen rooms as I climbed out of my
+security.
+The sound of muffled shouts and gasps wafted from unseen

-jeep, sauntered over to the elevator, pointed my silver riot gun at the
+pointed my silver riot gun at the elevator door, and blew it open.

-elevator door, and blew it open.
-Then I stepped in and pressed the
+Then I stepped in and pressed the double star signifying the executive

 Emerging from the elevator and pausing outside the large glass doors of